autocrypt/autocrypt/doc/blog/18/03/07/index.rst

 interoperable E-Mail servers is a fundamental benefit for organizations and people around the world.
 Who would bet that Whatsapp and Telegram will still be there and going strong in 10 years from now?
-They didn't exist 10 years ago which admittedly feels like centuries.
+They didn't exist 10 years ago which admittedly feels like centuries in the internet.
 Maybe the federated and diverse E-Mail system evolves a bit like limetrees: even if taking a lot of damage and several parts of it dying, they survive, strive and some get up to 2000 years old.